Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in the Transverse-Field Ising Model

-In Eq. (\ref{eq:EOMWalker}), the spin-wave mode determined by the left-hand matrix is gapped by the demagnetization field fluctuations.
-One must then ask if criticality persists in a driven system with a non-zero demagnetization factor.
-We find that it does persist, but it is a Walker mode that governs quantum criticality, rather than the Kittel mode considered above.
+In Eq. (\ref{eq:EOMWalker}), the mode determined by the left-hand matrix is gapped by the demagnetization-field fluctuations.
+One must then ask if criticality persists in a system with a non-zero demagnetization factor.
+We find that it does, but it is a magnetostatic mode that governs quantum criticality, rather than the uniform mode considered above.